ElenaKru/Angular2-lesson-1/README.md

 ### Module
 - Generate module: `ng generate module sample-module`
 > Using alias: `ng g m sample-module`
+- Generate module with routing: `ng g m sample-module --routing`
+> Notice that if we use routing with module every component that will be created under the same directory name of the module will declared inside the newly created module

+### Routing
+- Generate guard: `ng generate guard sample-guard`
+> Using alias: `ng g guard sample-guard`

 #### Module flags
 - Generate .module.spec.ts: `ng g m sample-module --spec true`